hansrune/BallValveController/README.md

     <img src="images/BallValveCtrl-Box.jpg">
 </p>

+Please note the positioning of the battery.
+The battery can be easily removed to provide room for a USB-C cable connection, in case an OTA update should fail.

-The switch is used to select between normally open and normally closed operation.
+The switch (see wiring below) is used to select between normally open and normally closed operation.
 As the ball valve will return to it's default position during reset, the valve position feedback switches are used to automatically determine if the setup is normally open or normally closed.

-One of my permanent setups look like this when mounted
+One of my permanent setups look like this:

 <p align="center">
     <img src="images/BallValveCtrl-Mounted.jpg">
 </p>

 ... where the 1-wire sensors are attached to top and bottom of our electric water boiler.

+## Indicators

+The 5mm LEDs are suggested to be reverse mounted for the following purposes:

+- LED D7 will indicate the state of valve activation - solid on or off
+- LED D6
+  - will blink with a duty cycle 1-4 or 4-1 to indicate valve closed or open
+  - a duty cycle 1:1 will indicate a reset is ongoing
+  - no change indicates out of power, device death/freeze or other

 ## Implementation and design